 The Harvest Supper is held each year for the joint benefice at the end of September or in early October.
 See the News page for a report on the Harvest Supper held in 2018.

 The church organises a traditional fete each year on August Bank Holiday Monday.
 It is held in the Village Hall and on the Green outside the Village Hall.
 This year St Giles' Fair will be held on Bank Holiday Monday, 26 August 2019, from 12.30pm to 3.30pm.

 There is a report on the 2018 Fair on the News page.

 Our link with All Saints' Chatham

 The benefice has a link with the church of All Saints' in Chatham and its Community Project, a registered charity which operates at the Magpie Centre, close to All Saints' in Chatham.
 The Centre now has 12 full or part time staff, and provides a wide range of services for local residents, including a cafe; providing advice and information; counselling; help with CV writing, IT and other skills for the workplace; exercise and walking groups; a craft group; youth and after school clubs; and a support group for those experiencing depression and anxiety.
 St Giles and Plaxtol Church are now supporting the Project and are exploring ways in which they can help the dedicated staff and volunteers, by providing financial support, donating food or offering voluntary support at the Centre.

 The Benefice collects food and household goods over the fourth weekend of each month when Community Bread Basket meetings take place in Plaxtol Church.
 There will be boxes in both Shipbourne and Plaxtol churches throughout these weekends, so that people can leave any donations.
 These will then be delivered promptly to the Project in Chatham.
-The dates are 23/24 March and 27/28 April.
+The next collection weekend will on 22/23 June.

 Suggested donations: tinned and packet food which is well in date; cleaning products and toiletries; children's nappies; small kitchen equipment; bedding; curtains.